 No Overlays In Qualifying For FHA And Fannie Mae Mortgage After Chapter 7 Bankruptcy

-- USA Mortgage does not have any lender overlays on all mortgage loan programs unlike banks and other mortgage companies.
+- We do not have any lender overlays on all mortgage loan programs unlike banks and other mortgage companies

 - Overlays are lender’s additional guidelines on top of the minimum federal lending guidelines by HUD and/or Fannie Mae or Freddie Mae